-Residents concerned about lack of time with patientsFebruary 10th, 2014 in Health /
+Residents concerned about lack of time with patientsFebruary 10, 2014 in Medicine & Health / Health

 (HealthDay)—Many U.S. medical residents are concerned about reduced face-time with patients and report that engaging patients in their own care is more challenging than anticipated, according to a report from the American Resident Project, sponsored by ThinkWellPoint.